qichao-arlo-wang/RISC-V32I_CPU/README.md

 ### issues need to be considered:
 - instead of using branch& jump in the lecture slides, may use pc_src_e directly for the pc selector MUX???? (solved)
 - top.sv schematic needed for combine pipeline to the original project
+- stage for pc & rd_data1 need defined for option2_d